cedardb/docs/content/guides/configuration.md

 These joins are particularly useful for graph workloads.
 Because most workloads do not benefit from these types of joins, we use them conservatively.
 If your workload does benefit from such joins, you can direct the database system to use them more actively with the following options:
-  - Cautious ('c'): Conservatively use multiway joins only when these joins clearly outperform binary joins.
+  - Cautious `c`: Conservatively use multiway joins only when these joins clearly outperform binary joins (default).
-  - Eager ('e'): Use multiway joins more aggressively when the estimated runtime is slightly improved.
+  - Eager `e`: Use multiway joins more aggressively when the estimated runtime is slightly improved.
-  - Disabled ('d'): Allows only binary joins.
+  - Disabled `d`: Allows only binary joins.

 ```sql
 set debug.multiway='c';